 3 Stocks Leading the Dow This Week

 The article 3 Stocks Leading the Dow This Week originally appeared on Fool.com.Fool contributor Travis Hoium has no position in any stocks mentioned.
-The Motley Fool recommends Bank of America and UnitedHealth Group and owns shares of Bank of America.
+You can follow Travis on Twitter at @FlushDrawFool, check out his personal stock holdings, or follow his CAPS picks at TMFFlushDraw.
+The Motley Fool recommends Coca-Cola.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.